Ftan91/Deep-Learning-Classifier-for-Waste-Image/README.md

 There are many useful instructions to get GCP up and running.
 One I found useful is this video tutorial [here](https://www.youtube.com/watch?v=Db4FfhXDYS8).

 ### **Folder Organization [Important]**
+To avoid overloading images into self-created X & Y variables which eventually causes you to run out of memory, I instead used Keras's ImageDataGenerator function which pretty much reads images directly from the images directory.
+In order to do this however, we will need the folders to be correctly organized under the format of:

+    TRAIN
+        - R
+        - O
+    VALIDATION
+        - R
+        - O
+    TEST
+        - R
+        - O

+It is up to you if you would like a validation set or not but more importantly each subfolder within the parent folder needs to be correctly labeled under the appropriate class, in this case being 'R' for Recyclable and 'O' for Organic.
+Also be aware of any hidden files such as .ipynbcheckpoints whenever moving files around.
+To speed up the process of moving files around, you can utilize the Python's shutil modules which offers a number of high-level operations on files and collection of files.

 ### **Image Exploration [EDA]**